 - Submit your FAFSA: http://www.fafsa.ed.gov.
 Need is not a criteria but is part of the federal approval process for this loan program.

-If NFLP funding is awarded by HRSA, a web link with application details is posted to this web page (see above) and will be sent to enrolled students generally late spring early summer when award notifications are received.
+If NFLP funding is awarded by HRSA, a link with application details is posted to this web page (see above) and will be sent to enrolled students generally late spring early summer when award notifications are received.
 Applications and should be completed and returned by the date indicated on the application form.

 Contact Linda Huether at HuetherL@missouri.edu or call (573) 884-9542.